DivergentClouds/expanse/spec.md

 - `MAX_FILESIZE`
   - Largest allowed output file size, defaults to the largest unsigned value that can fit in a word
+  - Must not be greater than the largest unsigned value that can fit in a word
   - When in raw mode, if any location in the file is larger than this, an error will occur
   - When in relocatable mode, if the file size in bytes is larger than this, an error will occur
 - `MAX_DEPTH`